Bartmr/docker-workspaces/README.md

 ## Development

+### Practices

+- Enable the `sudo` command in the containers so you can easily update the software in the containers with `sudo apt update && sudo apt upgrade`, while using said software and not needing to rebuild and restart the container.

 ### Useful snippets

 - Upgrade all packages without rebuilding the whole image and any base images that it uses